ProphetManX/ProphetsWay.EFTools/README.md

 this is that you will need to follow the guidelines for the Data Access Object (DAO) interfaces defined within that project (but only to make use of the BaseDao classes).

+When using EntityFramework, there are three value types you can use for a Primary Key: int, long, and Guid.
+There are now three separate namespaces in EFTools to delineate what type of primary key your table/entity is using.
+This is required so the default "Get" method can build a proper select by Id.

-### BaseDao and BaseDaoWith[type]Id
+### BaseDao
 This Dao implements the IBaseDao interface, meaning it has all the Create, Read, Update and Delete (CRUD) calls established within.
 The following methods are implemented:

 ``` c#
 T Get(T item);